lucaspcamargo/sphinx-boostrap-project-list/README.md

 - **JSON Data Source**: Specify the path or URL to your JSON file containing project information.
 - **Images**: Meant to be used with images.
 Falls back to a global placeholder if not provided.
 - **Internal or External Links**: Add external links or resources to each project entry.
+- **Text Fallback**: Fallback to a list of links on non-HTML output.

 Configuration is typically managed via a JSON file and template files.
 See the project documentation for setup and customization details.